babelouest/glewlwyd/README.md

 [![Build Status](https://travis-ci.com/babelouest/glewlwyd.svg?branch=master)](https://travis-ci.com/babelouest/glewlwyd)

+Single-Sign-On (SSO) server with multiple factor authentication.

-Single Sign On authentication server.
-Provides OpenID Connect and basic OAuth2 authentication processus and allows users to authenticate via multiple factors:
+Provides OpenID Connect and basic OAuth2 authentication processus.

+Allows users to authenticate via multiple factors:
 - Password
 - One-time password (TOTP/HOTP)
 - Webauthn (Yubikey or Android safetynet)
 - Random Code sent via e-mail

+Users and clients can be stored and managed from various backends:
+- Database
+- LDAP service

+Based on a plugin architecture to make it easier to add or update storing backends, authentication schemes or processus.

-Allows no-password authentication.
+Allows passwordless authentication.

-Users are stored in multiple backends such as database or LDAP server.

-adding new authentication schemes or backend storage for users and clients is possible via a plugin architecture.
+Adding new authentication schemes or backend storage for users and clients is possible via the plugin architecture.

+The backend API server is fully written in C and uses a small amount of resources.

+Its plugin architecture makes it easy to add new modules or plugins, or modify existing ones with less risks to have unmaintainable code.

 ![logged in](docs/screenshots/login-nopassword.png)